Downtown Hammond in the 1930s....

 However, there is another social component that results from the traffic jams caused by the railroads as seen in the enlargement of the Bodie photo.
 Here you can see that the pushcart vendor has left his cart in the middle of State Street and is walking east toward Hohman Avenue.
 Meanwhile, drivers are seen getting out of their cars and use the time to visit with friends and acquaintances who are also stopped in traffic.
 The Walgreen's delivery truck at center left uses the opportunity to make deliveries without fear of being run down by other cars and trucks.
 Thus the traffic jams that people complained about may have served a social function by building a sense of community and consensus during the 1930s.
 This social interaction disappeared when railroads no longer halted traffic and gave people a chance to visit with one another.

-This unique photo also shows both the Hammond streetcar and the presence of a city bus, the passing of one form of transportation to another.
+This unique photo also shows both the Hammond streetcar and the presence of a city bus, the passing in history from one form of transportation to another.

 This image is taken in 1933 from "Broken Corner" looking north on Hohman Avenue.
 It is from a colorized photograph converted to black and white